aregtech/areg-sdk/docs/DEVELOP.md

 ## Hello Service!

 This topic is the step-by-step practical example to create a service enabled application(s) based on AREG SDK solution.
 The application discovers service, sends a request and a response.
-The source codes of this project are in [00_helloworld](./../examples/00_helloworld).
+The source codes of this project are in [00_helloservice](./../examples/00_helloservice).
 First, download sources of AREG SDK.
-For simplicity, create the new project inside `examples` folder and name it `helloworld`, so that the `examples/helloworld` is the root of this training.
+For simplicity, create the new project inside `examples` folder and name it `helloservice`, so that the `examples/helloservice` is the root of this training.

 We create 3 types of applications that use same common the service and the client located in `common/src` subfolder of the project, where:
 - service and client run in the same thread of the same application (same as _Local_ service);